icons8/lunacy-docs/docs/release-notes/index.md

 - Fixed errors with the selection of objects
 - Fixed errors with duplication of objects through Alt
 - Fixed errors in the guidelines
-- And many other fixes
+- And many other minor bugs are fixed

 *The ability to save to the .lunacy format is disabled.
 No further support is planned for this format.
 You will be able to open .luancy format and resave it to the .sketch format.*